 Step 5.
 Using different blending speeds

-Many people start by blending on high (seems logical to us too!) however they usually find they must stop it half way through, use a spoon to move all the ingredients around again, then again run it on high to finish blending.
+Many people start by blending on high (seems logical to us too!) however they usually find they must stop it half way through, use a spoon to move all the ingredients around again, then blend again on high to finish blending.

 INSTEAD, try this.
 After pulsing, start blending on low, then increase to high after 20 to 30 seconds.